 Parking structures are designed for much lower structural loads than hospitals, offices, and residential buildings.

-While it may seem counter intuitive, the average weight of a car relative to its footprint is much lighter than that of a human being.
+While it may seem counterintuitive, the average weight of a car relative to its footprint is much lighter than that of a human being.
 Therefore, the floor of a parking structure is only designed to support 40lbs per square foot.
 While this is more than sufficient for vehicles, human use is a different matter.
-In addition to a much greater weight density per square foot, human uses also typically mean heavy equipment and furniture that contributes to higher live loads.
+In addition to a much greater weight density per square foot, human uses also typically mean heavy equipment and furniture that contributes to higher floor loads.